WispRecreationProject/WispRandomBlocks/README.md

 # WispRandomBlocks

-This is the source code for the plugin that recreates the plugin in https://www.youtube.com/watch?v=06B8qLTpXK8 and https://www.youtube.com/watch?v=QeVLTXqVUxc.
+This is the source code for the plugin that recreates the plugin in https://www.youtube.com/watch?v=06B8qLTpXK8 and https://www.youtube.com/watch?v=QeVLTXqVUxc, which sets the blocks under you to random blocks.

 Spigot page: https://www.spigotmc.org/resources/wisp-random-block-challenge.90275/

 bStats page: https://bstats.org/plugin/bukkit/WispRandomBlocks/10697

 Discord: https://discord.gg/7T64AErgdU